Roasted Brussels sprouts with pancetta vinaigrette

 Toss the Brussels sprouts in olive oil with pepper, salt, and thyme until they are evenly coated.

 To make the vinaigrette, heat a frying pan and add the pancetta.
-Fry for 3-4 minutes on low heat until the fat has rendered and the pancetta meat is crisp.
-Add the scallions and garlic and fry for 1 more minute until the onions are soft.
+Fry on low heat for 3-4 minutes until the fat has rendered and the pancetta meat is crisp.
+Add the scallions and garlic and fry for one more minute until the onions are soft.

 Add the vinegar, salt and pepper and bring to a boil.
 Cook for 2 minutes until slightly thickened.
 Set aside to cool.